zoontek/react-native-edge-to-edge/react-native-is-edge-to-edge/README.md

 # react-native-is-edge-to-edge

-For library authors, we provide this lightweight package, which checks if `react-native-edge-to-edge` is installed, allowing you to act accordingly.
+For library authors, we provide thid lightweight package, which checks whether `react-native-edge-to-edge` is installed, making it easy to update your library accordingly:

 ## API